fury-gl/fury/docs/source/fury-pybullet.rst

   client = p.connect(p.DIRECT)

-*Note: keeping track of physics client ID is optional unless multiple physics clients are used.
-In order to observe the same simulation in pybullet, replace p.DIRECT with p.GUI.*
+.. note:: Keeping track of physics client ID is optional unless multiple physics clients are used.
+In order to observe the same simulation in pybullet, replace ``p.DIRECT`` with ``p.GUI``.

 .. _disconnection: